andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 + Instrument memory accesses in TCG [13] (the IR).
 + Link QEMU with ASan.

-In particular, when allocating memory from this new syscall, we have also to make it reachable from the guest marking its pages are read/write.
+In particular, when allocating memory from this new syscall for malloc/calloc/realloc/valloc/..., we have also to make it reachable from the guest marking its pages as readable and writeable in the target context.

-On the QEMU side, QASan fake syscall dispatcher is similar to the following snippet:
+Looking at the code, the QASan fake syscall dispatcher is similar to the following snippet:

 ```c
 static abi_long qasan_fake_syscall(abi_long action, abi_long arg1,